coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-ii-configuration/creating-startup-scripts.md

 ```

 {% hint style="info" %}
-You configured the `topology-legacy.json` file when [Configuring Legacy Stake Pool Topology](configuring-legacy-stake-pool-topology.md).
+You configured the `topology-legacy.json` file when [Configuring Stake Pool Topology](configuring-stake-pool-topology.md).
 You downloaded the `config.json` file when [Downloading Configuration Files](downloading-configuration-files.md).
 For more details on options for the `cardano-node run` command, see the topic [How to run cardano-node](https://developers.cardano.org/docs/get-started/running-cardano) in the [Cardano Developer Portal](https://developers.cardano.org/docs/get-started/).
 {% endhint %}

 1. Save and close the `startCardanoNode.sh` file.